 The current capital structure of the Company is comprised principally of senior unsecured notes and equity of its stockholders.
-As of August 31, 2013, total debt outstanding of \$353.6 remained substantially unchanged from August 31, 2012 and consisted primarily of fixed-rate obligations.
+As of August 31, 2014, total debt outstanding of \$353.6, net of discount, remained substantially unchanged from August 31, 2013 and consisted primarily of fixed-rate obligations.